virgilvox/octoblu_tutorials/meshblu/pi/read.md

 For this part you will need an 8gb SD card.

-Follow [these instructions](http://lifehacker.com/how-to-clone-your-raspberry-pi-sd-card-for-super-easy-r-1261113524) to burn the image.
+Follow [these instructions](http://www.raspberrypi.org/documentation/installation/installing-images/) to burn the image to an SD card.

-##Register Private Cloud UUID
+##Register Gateway ( Gateblu ) device.

-Run this command to register a new private cloud.
+Run this command to register a new gateway.
 Keep a record of your UUID/TOKEN.

 ```
-curl -X POST -d "type=cloud" http://meshblu.octoblu.com/devices
+curl -X POST -d "type=gateway" http://meshblu.octoblu.com/devices

 ```